 Question: There seems to be a loss of wisdom in our world.
 I’m only 31 but most of the time when I’m with those closest to me, I feel like I’m an elder to my elders.
-I can’t believe how narrow minded they are and some of the things that come out of their mouths about politics is just insanity.
+I can’t believe how narrow-minded they are and some of the things that come out of their mouths about politics are just insanity.
 I usually just try to make light of it and say something like, “The 12th century called.
 They want their world-view back.”
 So, I try to laugh it off – but I’m not laughing on the inside.
 To tie my question to the video, they are completely lost and, yet, they’re supposed to be the wise ones with all of the life experience.
 What is going on?

 Michael Richardson-Borne: Consciousness is going on – that is all.

 Inquire into how these pseudo-elders are your own literal reflection.
 Inquire into how othering their narrow-mindedness just keeps you insane and in perfect lock-step with the same symptom of their insanity.
 How is looking outside of yourself and comparing your story to what you perceive as the insane stories of your contemporaries just a kind of meticulous unconscious war on yourself?
 How is the concern with their “lostness” a pointer to your own state of being lost?